-- expect more privacy than earlier in the day;
+- expect greater privacy than earlier in the day;

 - you have enough time to hire a professional makeup artist;

-- best chance to get epic Champagne pop photographs.
+- the best chance to get epic Champagne pop photographs.

 Reasons not to do a professional photo shoot when it’s dark: